dashingsoft/pyarmor/README.md

   anyone could generate the license file which works for these obfuscated scripts.

-A registration code is required to obfuscate big code object or generate private obfuscated scripts.

-For details, refer to [About License](https://pyarmor.readthedocs.io/en/latest/license.html).
+For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).

 ### Purchase